CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-pivotal-greenplum-blueprint.md

 ### Overview

-After reading this article, the reader should feel comfortable deploying the Pivotal Greenplum database on CenturyLink Cloud.
+After reading this article, the reader should feel comfortable deploying the Pivotal Greenplum 4.3.5.3 database release on CenturyLink Cloud.

 ### Partner Profile